HRashidi/melipayamak/README.md

 Sending shared sms

-You should create a message template in the site first
+(You should create a message template in the site first
-ex: 'Dear {0}, your registration code is {1}';
+ex: 'Dear {0}, your registration code is {1}')

 ```js
 let to   = '0912*******';